canonical/netplan.io/reference.md

      ``arp-interval`` (scalar)
      :    Set the interval value for how frequently ARP link monitoring should happen.
 The default value is ``0``, which disables ARP monitoring.
+          For the networkd backend, this maps to the ARPIntervalSec= property.
+          If no time suffix is specified, the value will be interpreted as milliseconds.

      ``arp-ip-targets`` (sequence of scalars)
      :    IPs of other hosts on the link which should be sent ARP requests in